-Market and Competition
+Competition

-In the periods under review, we faced competition from the other three major mobile network operators, Orange, T-Mobile and Plus, which along with Play hold above 95% of the reported subscriber market share.
-As of March 31, 2020, our total number of reported mobile subscribers amounted to 15.2 million.
+In the periods under review, we faced competition from the other three major mobile network operators, Orange, T-Mobile and Plus, which along with Play, as of September 30, 2020, held ca. 97% of the reported subscriber market share.
+As of September 30, 2020 our total number of reported mobile subscribers amounted close to 15.4 million.

 We believe the Polish mobile telecommunications market is balanced in terms of the relative market share of the largest four MNOs, and the relatively similar manner in which they operate, providing a supportive environment for the four major Polish MNOs (Plus, Orange and T-Mobile and us) to co-exist.
 Owing to the growth of the market and the successful implementation of our controlled growth strategy that did not target any specific competitor, we have been able to grow our subscriber base through market share gained from competitors roughly equally, while our three main competitors were securing their revenues by protecting ARPU levels rather than trying to maximize market share which would lead to price instability.
-We believe that our revenues and profitability will be supported by our strong focus on value and improvement of our quality mix of subscribers by attracting more contract subscribers, the up-selling of services, TV, VOD and music platform, increased coverage of the 4G LTE network, including 4G LTE ULTRA, 5G Ready and soon full 5G mobile coverage and the active management of our subscriber acquisition, maintenance and retention costs, including subsidies and commissions.
+We believe that our revenues and profitability will be supported by our strong focus on value and improvement of our quality mix of subscribers by attracting more contract subscribers), the up-selling of services, TV, VOD and music platform, increased coverage of the 4G LTE network, including 4G LTE ULTRA mobile broadband, introduction and development of 5G Ready and 5G Legacy networks and the active management of our subscriber acquisition, maintenance and retention costs, including subsidies and commissions.
 However, we may be forced to lower our prices for certain offerings and services in response to competitors' pricing policies, which may have an adverse effect on our future revenues and profitability.

 At the same time, we believe that it will be challenging for any new MNO to enter the Polish mobile telecommunications market given the substantial costs of entry in order to effectively compete, as a new entrant would require a substantial amount of radio spectrum (which is currently very limited) and network infrastructure which it would either need to build out or negotiate access to, as well as a distribution network, which, given the exclusivity arrangements the MNOs have with most mobile dealers, is difficult to build out.
 The low retail margins have contributed to MVNOs not being a major feature of the Polish telecommunications market.
-MVNOs and other operators represent together below 5%.
+After acquisition of Virgin Mobile Polska Sp. z o.o. by Play, four major MNOs (Play, Orange, Plus, T-Mobile) represented ca. 97% of the market share of subscribers as of September 30, 2020, while MVNOs and other operators represented together ca. 3%.
 Additionally, bundling has not been very successful in the Polish market due to low mobile price levels, underdeveloped fixed-line infrastructure and a fragmented landscape of fixed broadband and cable television players.